songchunlin/en/vitae/index.md

 ## Awards & Honors

--   2013     Gold Awards of the 9th Kingfisher Forum, China Ornithological Society
+-   2013     Gold Award of the 9th Kingfisher Forum, China Ornithological Society
--   2012     State Scholarship Fund, China Scholarship Council
+-   2012     Award of Honor of the 1st Student Forum, CLS Zhejiang University
--   2011     Merit Graduated Student in 2010-2011, Zhejiang
+-   2011     Graduate of Merit in 2010-2011, Zhejiang
     University
--   2011     Honors of First-class Scholarship in 2010-2011,
+-   2011     First-class Award of Honor for Graduate in 2010-2011, Zhejiang University
-    Zhejiang University
--   2011     Gold Awards of the 7th Kingfisher Forum, China Ornithological Society
+-   2011     Gold Award of the 7th Kingfisher Forum, China Ornithological Society
--   2009     Silver Awards of the 5th Kingfisher Forum, China Ornithological Society
+-   2009     Silver Award of the 5th Kingfisher Forum, China Ornithological Society
 -   2008     Ten Outstanding Research and Training Students, Zhejiang Normal University